PassWeaver API

 - Immediate system lock (only admins can login)

-PassWeaver API gives you access to the following objects:
+PassWeaver API exposes the following objects:

 - Users: who can access the system